2002 Delphi Indy 300: Background

 The 2002 Delphi Indy 300 was confirmed as a part of the 2002 Indy Racing League (IRL) schedule for their racing series in June 2001.
 It was the event's second consecutive running; it was the 14th race scheduled for 2002 by the IRL, out of 15, and it took place at the 1.5 mi Chicagoland Speedway D-shaped asphalt tri-oval race circuit, in Joliet, Illinois, on September 8, 2002, with a scheduled race distance of 200 laps (300 mi.
-Helio Castroneves led the points standings with 437 points at this late stage of the season.
+Hélio Castroneves led the points standings with 437 points at this late stage of the season.
 He was one point ahead of teammate Gil de Ferran, who was seven points ahead of Sam Hornish Jr. in third.
 Felipe Giaffone was fourth with 391 points, 73 more than Alex Barron in fifth.
 Jaques Lazier was the event's reigning winner from the 2001 edition.

 The event featured 26 participants from 19 different teams, with two driver changes.
 Every competitor drove a Dallara IR-02 or G-Force GF05 car powered by a Chevrolet or Infiniti engine.
 1999 U.S. F2000 National Champion and two-time Indy Lights series winner Dan Wheldon joined Panther Racing to partner Hornish for the final two races of the season.
 In June, he visited Chicagoland Speedway to learn more about the IRL.
 Wheldon expressed his excitement to be associated with and work with Panther Racing, and expressed his belief that it would be a good opportunity to learn from the team's personnel.
-1999 Indy Racing League champion Greg Ray was hired to drive the No. 20 Greg Ray, the 1999 Indy Racing League champion, was hired to drive the No. 20 Sam Schmidt Motorsports car for the rest of the season after requesting a release from his former manager A. J. Foyt.
+1999 Indy Racing League champion Greg Ray was hired to drive the No. 20 Sam Schmidt Motorsports car for the rest of the season after requesting a release from his former manager A. J. Foyt.
 Ray replaced regular driver Richie Hearn, who broke his foot at the Belterra Casino Indy 300 in August 2002.